-When her name was equated with beauty, Belo came for the kill.
+When her name = beauty, Belo came for the kill.
 Together with her daughter, Cristalle Belo-Pitt, she launched a drugstore brand of beauty products – one that had her name but at the same time was accessible to almost everyone.

-The products at Belo Essentials addresses three core skin care problems of Filipinos – acne, dark skin, and sun exposure.
-From three core problems, solutions came in the form of over a hundred different products targeting
+The products at Belo Essentials address three core skin care problems of Filipinos – acne, dark skin, and sun exposure.
+From three core problems, solutions came in the form of over a hundred different products.

 In the first quarter of this year alone, the revenue of Belo Essentials is pegged at US$5.7 million, 103 percent higher than what it earned in the last quarter of 2019, before the pandemic hit.

 Instead of just selling products, Dr. Belo built a strong brand with her story, her expertise, and her savvy marketing skills.
 It’s no coincidence that she used celebrities early on to subtly thank her on TV.
-There’s no other medium as wide-reaching and effective as television back then.
-And those thank you speeches by the celebrities, they settled deep into the subconscious of every ordinary Filipino who dreamed of becoming the more good looking version.
+There’s no other medium as wide-reaching and effective as television then.
+And those thank you speeches by the celebrities, they settled deep into the subconscious of every ordinary Filipino who dreamt of becoming their more good-looking versions.

 Growing her dreams